 90 This point was made loud and clear when Hauge testified "too liberally" in front of the standing committee on social affairs in 1992.
 Professor Hauge himself did not consider his lecture controversial, but in any event "it aggravated those committee members so much they went back to the Storting and tabled a motion to cut the Institute's budget so drastically it would be tantamount to axing the Institute altogether."
-Conversation with Ragnar Hauge, Journal Interview, Society for the Study of Addiction 101 (2006) 798 had no clothes, and if integrity was rare Norwegians got a display in 2008, when a professor of sociology, who had previously defended the drug law, rejected his former position in the media.
-Prohibitionists were quick to express emotions over this deepfelt betrayal, but they could no longer morally elevate themselves above others simply by questioning their position.
+Conversation with Ragnar Hauge, Journal Interview, Society for the Study of Addiction 101 (2006) 798 mentioned how former leaders at SIRUS had been punished for questioning basic premises and wrote the following on the politicization of science: